Naseb-HR/Naseb-HR/README.md

 ### Hi there 👋
 This is my personal Github profile, showcasing python and R programming work I have done.

-### 🤔 I’m currently learning R and linear statistic.
+### 🤔 I’m currently learning R and linear regression.
 ### ⚡ Currently working with python.

 ## Completed: